top of page

 Goldie (artist)

 Clifford Joseph Price (MBE), better known as Goldie, is a British musician, music producer, DJ, visual artist and actor.
+He was b.1965 and put up for adoption at the age of 3.
+He spent time in various children's homes and with several different foster parents.
+He was sexually and physically abused during this period.

 Children and young people in social care, and those who have left, are often subject to stigmatisation and discrimination.
 Being stigmatised and discriminated against can impact negatively on mental health and wellbeing not only during the care experience but often for many years after too.
 The project aims to contribute towards changing community attitudes towards care experienced people as a group.
 See glossary HERE